wangenau/eminus/tests/README.md

 | examples    | Test examples execution |
 | spin_paired | Test spin paired DFT calculations |

-The tests can be run with your Python interpreter, or using [pytest](https://docs.pytest.org/).
+The tests can be run with your Python interpreter or using [pytest](https://docs.pytest.org/).

 pytest can be installed with